-Company-Sponsored Phase 3 Clinical Trial
+Company-Sponsored Phase 3 Clinical Trials for Smoking Cessation Indication

-Phase 3 ORCA-2 Trial
+Completed Phase 3 ORCA-2 Trial

 In April 2022, we announced positive topline results for the Phase 3 ORCA-2 clinical trial.
 ORCA-2 was initiated in October 2020 and evaluated the efficacy and safety of 3 mg cytisinicline dosed three times daily compared to placebo in 810 adult smokers at 17 clinical sites in the United States.
 ORCA-2 participants were randomized to one of three study arms to determine the smoking cessation efficacy and safety profile of cytisinicline when administered for either 6 or 12 weeks, compared to placebo.
 All subjects received standard behavioral support and were assigned to one of the following groups: